 How long do you think it will take this fictional player to change her pattern?
 You might say, "well yeah, but we made sure to tutorialize that some enemies can counter your attacks!"
 But… that was like 15 hours ago in the beginning of the game with the rest of the tutorial.
 Maybe 15 DAYS ago, because she’s taking her time to play the game.
 Why do you assume she remembers jack shit about that?
 But even more than that, after going 80% of the game with the same general pattern, would she even be thinking about strategy?

 In traditional parlance, she needs to be pulled out of her Flow.
-She must be shocked into a state of Evaluation, where she can actually consider that her current strategies are not working, and there might be a better way.
+She must be shocked into a state of Evaluation, where she may analyze her current strategies.

 The above is an extreme example, of course, and Evaluation is not always so sudden and demanding.
 In a fighting game, as another example, you are expected to be constantly evaluating your opponent.

 In either case, whether it is a frequent occurrence or a rare one, the process of Evaluation is a three step sequence:

 - A Shock to the System

 - A Choice of Strategy

 Your player is not a hyper-aware computer that is purpose-built for analysis.
 Often when playing games we find ourselves falling into a rhythm and pattern.
 This is the antithesis of evaluation.

 Note: The longer a player goes without evaluating the state of the game, or their strategies, the more friction they will have to the entire process, and the greater the shock they require.

 This is not to say that flow is bad, of course, but a shock is REQUIRED if you want to awaken the player out of flow, or they won’t realize that now is the time for thinking.
 There are a LOT of ways you can do this, but I like to think of it as a 3-tiered system.
 You have Mild Shocks, Routine Shocks, and Extreme Shocks.